 MoDOT must keep a dependable fleet to meet customer's needs.
-The fleet age is the best indication of fleet condition.
-The large investment in fleet, with a replacement value over \$475 million, emphasizes the importance.
+Fleet age is the best indication of fleet condition.
+The large investment in fleet, with a replacement value over \$480 million, emphasizes the importance.
 MoDOT is moving toward an asset management approach for fleet using data to plan fleet purchases over the next several years.

-In FY 2019, the average age for Light Duty fleet, Dump Truck fleet and Other fleet (includes equipment such as backhoes, loaders, tractors and specialty items like under bridge inspection units and stripers) shows gradual decreases.
-This is attributed to purchasing equipment based on the asset management approach.
+Fiscal year 2020 shows gradual decreases the average age for fleet types.
+The decreases are attributed to purchasing equipment based on the asset management approach.
 The goal is for the average age to be half the department's age threshold.